mkmozgawa/mkmozgawa.github.io/content/pages/about.md

 This blog serves mostly as a reference guide for me; when I learn something new, I usually write it down in case I forget it.
 Sometimes some of that knowledge might end up here :)

 I work as a QA at [Cognifide](https://www.cognifide.com).
 My professional interests revolve mostly around software development and data analysis.
+These days most of my learning time is devoted to NLP (everything in the still-existing gap between how computer science and linguistics look at human languages) and computer vision (especially text recognition).

 Others things I enjoy: linguistics, astrophysics, RPGs, well-made food, and dank memes.